Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: Related Work

 Recent work has finally given a sharp analysis of sketch-and-project.
 Using powerful tools from random matrix theory, \cite{derezinski2024sharp} provided the first sharp analysis of sketch-and-project when the sketching matrix is sub-Gaussian or sparse.
 In particular, they were the first to prove that if the matrix exhibits a favorable spectral decay profile, then sketch-and-project exhibits condition number-free convergence. \cite{derezinski2024solving} improve upon these results, showing that by employing a pre-processing step, one can avoid using expensive sketching matrices at each step, and simply sample rows uniformly.
 They accomplish this by leveraging tools from determinantal point process theory \citep{mutny2020convergence,rodomanov2020randomized, anari2024optimal}. \cite{derezinski2024fine} further refines these results by incorporating Nesterov acceleration and demonstrating an improved computational complexity relative to a fine-grained analysis of \pcg---that is, an analysis of \pcg{} that goes beyond the worst-case $\bigOt(\sqrt{\kappa})$ iteration complexity \citep{trefethen1997numerical}.

 In addition to improvements in the analysis of exact sketch-and-project for linear systems, significant strides have been made when approximate subspace preconditioning is employed. \cite{derezinski2024solving, derezinski2024fine} both use \pcg{} to approximately solve the linear system defined by the subspace Hessian in each iteration of \sap{}, while \cite{derezinski2025randomized} augment that system with Tikhonov regularization to further improve its conditioning. \cite{rathore2025have} consider an approximate sketch-and-project method for solving kernel ridge regression with one right-hand side.
 They replace $\Kbb + \lambda I$ in \sap{} with $\Knys +\rho I$, where $\Knys$ is a randomized Nystr{\"o}m approximation of $\Kbb$.
 They establish linear convergence for the method, with a rate that is comparable to exact \sap{} when the kernel matrix exhibits an appropriate rate of spectral decay.
-Of the approximate \sap{} methods, \adasap{} is closest to \cite{rathore2025have}, but with significant differences such as tail averaging, handling multiple right-hand sides, and distributing bottleneck operations over multiple devices.